David-DiGioia/vulkan-diagrams/README.md

 <b>vkCmdBindDescriptorSet</b> - This is the mechanism to actually pass a DescriptorSet into a shader(aka pipeline).
 So basically passing the "arguments" like `shader(DescInstance,OtherDescInstance)`.
 </blockquote>

+Note that `vkUpdateDescriptorSets(...)` doesn't copy a buffer into the descriptor set, but rather gives the descriptor set a pointer to the buffer described by `VkDescriptorBufferInfo`.
+So then `vkUpdateDescriptorSets(...)` doesn't need to be called more than once for a descriptor set since modifying the buffer that a descriptor set points to will update what the descriptor set sees.

 ![descriptor_sets](descriptor_sets.png?raw=true "descriptor_sets")

 ## Pipeline barriers